Bootstrappable builds: Challenges

-Software can depend on itself for compiling and the first version could've been compiled in a way that isn't bootstrappable.
+Software can depend on itself for compiling and the first version could've been compiled in a way that is not bootstrappable.

 Gradle is one such case as it depends on Scala, which had a proprietary dependency in its first release, and Kotlin, which depends on itself and Gradle to be compiled.

 History

 The Bootstrappable Builds project was started in 2016 as a spin-off of the Reproducible Builds project.

 In 2022, Guix gained the ability to be built from the aforementioned 357 bytes binary.